nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 > For visualization of ROIs on a glass brain, BrainNetViewer in Matlab is handy.
 Go to File > Load file > Surface file: BrainNetViewer\Data\SurfTemplateBrainMesh_ICBM152_smoothed.nv > Mapping file: 3D nifti file with all ROIs.
 Once loaded, go to Volume > Type selection > ROI drawing

 4. Create input files for [Bayesian Region-of-Interest analyses](https://afni.nimh.nih.gov/pub/dist/doc/program_help/RBA.html) (Chen et al., 2019).
-These input files consist of extracted activation from ROIs as well as demographic and clinical variables that should be in the `RBA_input_demographics_only.csv` file.
+These input files consist of extracted activation from ROIs as well as demographic and clinical variables that should be in the `RBA_input_demographics_only.csv` file above.
 Activation can be extracted from ROIs using `5_extract_activation_from_ROIs.sh`.
 For whole-brain analyses, running a Bayesian model will not be possible in all voxels, therefore a parcellated approach is taken.
 Activation is averaged over regions of the functionally-defined [Schaefer cortical atlas](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) (Schaefer et al., 2018) using the `6_extract_activation_from_Schaefer_Melbourne_parcels.sh` script.
 This also includes the regions of the subcortex from the Melbourne atlas listed above.
 Individual input files for each model are created by the `7_create_RBA_input_models.R` script.

+#### Running models

+## Missing data

+To help identify missing data the scripts output files that help identify the reasons for which participants were excluded from analyses, or which data is missing.
+There are three types of excluded participants:
+1. Participants excluded due to failing quality control checks - visible in `failed_QC.txt`
+2. Participants excluded due to too much motion (framewise displacement >1.0) - visible in `failed_FD1.0.txt`
+3. Participants for who a portion of the first-level processing pipeline failed to run, for example the ICA-AROMA confound removal - visible in `failed_ICA.txt`
+4. Participants who have missing data for some brain regions due to having <30% of the ROI/parcel volume in the field of view  - visible in `insufficient_volume_ROIs.txt` for defined ROIs and `insufficient_volume_parcels.txt` for Schaefer/Melbourne parcellated atlas regions

+All these files will be written to the `/merged` directory's contrast-of-interest folders (except `failed_QC.txt` which is made in Preparation step #5 above), making it easy to inspect output.

 ## Publications using this pipeline